msouth44/Meg-South/README.md

 This Sample showcases code that was used to create a [Seaborn scatter plot](age_nobel_winners-3.md) that was done in the *A Visual History of Nobel Prize Winners* project found on DataCamp.

 # Demos
 These are demos that were created as part of NESC 3505 course work to help peers learn to code and tackle tasks within the cirriculum.
-My demos focused on the learning process and provide information on learning fundamentals such as notetaking and motivation.
+My demos focused on the learning process and provide information on learning fundamentals such as note taking and motivation.

+**Note Taking**

 This [demo](taking_notes.pdf) provides insight into how I as a student took notes from DataCamp and formated them into a [personal cheatsheet](matplotlib_notes.pdf).

+**Motivation**

 This [demo](motivation.pdf) summarizes a podcast and provides insight on how to stay motivated during the learning stages of coding.

+**Tutorial: How to Download Markdown File Using safari and Fixing .png File Issues**

 This [demo](downloading_markdown.pdf) is a tutorial on how to download markdown files from CoCal using Safari and fixing .png file issues.